 On at least an annual basis, the Audit Committee pre-approves a list of services and sets pre-approval fee levels that may be provided by PwC without obtaining engagement specific pre-approval from the Audit Committee.
 The pre-approved list of services consists of audit services, audit-related services, tax services and all other services.
-All requests or applications for PwC audit, audit-related services, tax services or all other services must be submitted to our Chief Financial Officer to determine if the services are included within the pre-approved list of services that have received Audit Committee pre-approval.
+All requests or applications for PwC audit services, audit-related services, tax services or all other services must be submitted to our Chief Financial Officer to determine if the services are included within the pre-approved list of services that have received Audit Committee pre-approval.
 Any type of service that is not included on the pre-approved list of services must be specifically approved by the Audit Committee or its designee.
 Any proposed service that is included on the list of pre-approved services but will cause the pre-approved fee level to be exceeded will also require specific pre-approval by the Audit Committee or its designee.
-The Audit Committee has chosen the Audit Committee Chairman as its designee.

-All of the fees paid to PwC in 2018 were pre-approved by the Audit Committee, and there were no services for which the de minimis exception permitted in certain circumstances under SEC rules was utilized.
+All of the fees paid to PwC in 2019 were pre-approved by the Audit Committee, and there were no services for which the de minimis exception permitted in certain circumstances under SEC rules was utilized.

-Our Board recommends a vote "FOR" ratification of the appointment of PwC as our independent registered public accounting firm for 2019 (Proposal 3 on the proxy card).
+Our Board recommends a vote "FOR" ratification of the appointment of PwC as our independent registered public accounting firm for 2020 (Proposal 3 on the proxy card).